-In North Rhine-Westphalia (NRW) – traditionally another stronghold for coal mining in Germany – the state government decided in March 2014 to cut future lignite production by 1.3 billion tonnes, saving 1,400 people from relocation.
-But at the same time, the NRW government stressed that coal mining will continue until at least 2030.
+In NRW – traditionally another stronghold for coal mining in Germany – the state government decided in March 2014 to cut future lignite production by 1.3 billion tonnes, saving 1,400 people from relocation, with mining set to continue until at least 2030.
 A new government elected in 2016 said that it would use brown coal as a bridging technology but honour the existing mining permissions.

 Current and future coal plants in Germany

-Since 1990 investment into coal power stations in western Germany has been reduced in favour of eastern Germany, where many plants needed refurbishing.
-Therefore, plants in the East have longer run-times ahead.
-In the years between 1990 and 2010, lignite and hard coal-fired power blocks with a combined capacity of some 9.3 gigawatts (GW) came online, according to data from the grid regulator.
-Nearly 25 GW were retired (15.8 GW lignite; 8.3 hard coal) according to figures from the Federal Environment Agency (UBA) (based on units with a capacity of 30 megawatts or more).
-After 2011, when Germany decided once-and-for-all to phase out nuclear power, a total of 6.7 GW came into service while coal plants with a capacity of some 3.8 GW were retired.
+After 2011, when Germany decided once and for all to phase out nuclear power, a total of 6.7 GW came into service while coal plants with a capacity of some 3.8 GW were retired.
 Since planning and construction of a coal-fired power station takes at least three years, capacity added after 2011 had been planned before the accident in Fukushima, Japan – the event that led to Germany’s final nuclear phase-out policy.

 Why power from lignite still flourishes

-- It is mined very near the power stations and therefore cheap to buy/produce for utilities.
+- It is mined very near the power stations and therefore cheap to produce and use for utilities.

 - Prices for emission trading allowances on the European Emissions Trading System (EU ETS) are very low (around 5 euros per tonne CO2), thus making it inexpensive for power station operators to keep using this fuel which would otherwise – because of its high CO2 intensity – be more expensive.

-Power prices on the wholesale markets are very low due to the influx of renewable energy with almost no running costs for fuel and operation, making electricity from lignite the only power from fossil fuel that is still profitable (See Factsheet Merit Order Effect).
-This helps to explain why power exports from Germany to neighbouring countries have been consistently high in the past five years.
+- Power prices on the wholesale markets are very low due to the influx of renewable energy, with almost no running costs for fuel and operation, making electricity from lignite the only power from fossil fuel that is still profitable (See Factsheet Merit Order Effect).
+This helps explain why power exports from Germany to neighbouring countries have been consistently high in the past five years.